Agricultural & Business Relief - Beyond the Basics

 Introduction

-This full day in-person seminar is aimed at private client solicitors, farm accountants and tax advisers.
-It will consider the maximisation of the interaction of Business Relief (BR) and Agricultural Relief (AR) on a diversified farm and estate.
+This full day in-person seminar is aimed at private client solicitors, farm accountants, tax advisers and land agents.
+It will consider the maximisation of the interaction of Business Property Relief (BR) and Agricultural Relief (AR) on a diversified farm and estate.

-The advanced level session will outline the need for IHT planning NOW for the farm business, especially with the move away from pure farming, considerations around the implications of claims for AR and BR around the Agriculture Act 2020, especially ELMs (Environmental Land Management schemes) and the need to “fill the subsidy gap” with profitable diversification/rewilding and/or development projects including carbon credits.
-The session will incorporate the Budget 2023.
+The advanced level session will outline the need for IHT planning NOW for the farm business, especially with the move away from pure farming, and considerations around the implications of claims for AR and BR around the drop in AR/BR to 50%, especially ELMs (Environmental Land Management schemes).
+The need to fund IHT liabilities with possible sales of assets or increased borrowings.
+The session will incorporate the Budgets of 2024 and 2025.
+Tax planning to mitigate the IHT liabilities will be considered from many angles.

 What You Will Learn